-Proteins are building blocks of all human cells and fulfill important functions in our bodies.
-Learn more about this essential building block!
+Proteins are the building blocks of all human cells and fulfill important functions in our bodies.
+Learn more about this essential nutrient!

-Proteins are the nutrients that are most often found in cells, and are the only nitrogen source that humans can use.
+Proteins are the nutrients that are most often found in cells and are the only nitrogen source that humans can use.
 They are composed of amino acids, but their chemical composition can vary quite a bit from one to another.
-Some proteins consist of fewer than 100 amino acids, and other proteins contain several thousand amino acids.
+Some proteins consist of fewer than 100 amino acids, and other proteins contain several thousand amino acids including essential amino acids.
 Proteins perform important tasks in the body.
 They're responsible for:

 Our body can use proteins, as a source of energy in the case of insufficient energy supply from carbohydrates or fats.
 Organisms only have limited storage capacities for protein, so we need a continuous supply of them.

-If too few proteins are supplied through food over a long period of time, an organism is forced to break down muscles and produce the above-mentioned essential substances from the protein that have become available.
+If too few proteins are supplied through food over a long period of time, an organism is forced to break down muscles and produce the above-mentioned essential substances from the protein, like amino acids, that have become available.

-Of all the nutrients, we feel full and satisfied after eating protein.
-There hasn't been enough research to determine exactly why they provide a feeling of being full.
-But scientists suspect that the concentration of amino acids (basic building blocks of proteins) stimulate the satiation areas in the brain.
+Of all the dietary nutrients, protein gets a great reputation for helping us feel fueled and full.
+There hasn't been enough research to determine exactly why they create this effect, But scientists suspect that the concentration of amino acids (basic building blocks of proteins) stimulates the satiation areas in the brain.

 Furthermore, blood sugar levels remain lower after a protein-rich meal (e.g., fish or steak with salad) than after a carbohydrate-rich meal (e.g., pasta with tomato sauce).
-This reduces cravings and makes the feeling of fullness last longer.
+This process reduces cravings and makes you feel fuller longer.

-Another effect of protein: It stimulates metabolism much more than other nutrients.
+The animal and plant proteins are also creating essential amino acids that help build muscle and in turn, boost metabolism.
+So another reason people love protein is because of the way it stimulates metabolism much more than other nutrients.
 Our body has to provide energy for the digestion and metabolism of protein.
 This sometimes produces heat, known as "food-induced thermogenesis".

 A vegan diet usually contains much less protein than a mixed diet.
-This is why, to prevent protein deficiencies, children and teenagers as well as nursing mothers and pregnant women should probably not consume a vegan diet.
+This is why children and teenagers as well as nursing mothers and pregnant women who wish to pursue a vegan diet need to make sure they're getting enough protein since they need extra protein in general.
 With an adequate supply of protein, a dynamic balance between the development and degradation of protein occurs in adults.
-Children, expectant women, and nursing mothers need extra protein.
-You might also need more protein during times of large blood losses or infections.
+You might also need more protein during times of large blood loss or infections.

 Have you ever bought protein-enriched food?
-What about high-protein dairy products, shakes or protein bars, which can sometimes fill several grocery aisles?
+What about high-protein dairy products, shakes, or protein bars, which can sometimes fill several grocery aisles?
 Do you think such foods make sense outside of competitive sports?
-Join the discussion below, or talk about it on FamilyApp.
+Debate with family and friends on FamilyApp.